One of our clients has received a significant whistleblower reward for reporting Medicare fraud.

 Portions of the court filings remain under seal, but we are able to reveal this much: Our client was awarded 17% of the total amount recovered by the government, and the defendants paid 100% of our legal fees.
 The case is U.S. ex rel.
 Greenfield v.
 Hyperbaric Medicine of New York, P.C., No. 14 Civ.
 4744 (E.D.N.Y.).

-If you have evidence of Medicare of Medicaid fraud, you may be entitled to a substantial reward.
-Call us at (212) 601-2728.
-You can also download our free guide to “Whistleblower Rewards and Protections” at https://howleylawfirm.com/free-resource-whistleblower-rewards/
+If you have evidence of Medicare or Medicaid fraud, you may be entitled to a substantial reward.
+Complete our contact form or call us at (212) 601-2728 to schedule a free, no-obligation consultation.